A Guide to the Healthiest Foods for Pregnant Women

 2.3 Calcium

-Calcium supports the development of the baby's bones and teeth.
+Calcium plays a crucial role in the formation of the baby's bones and teeth.

 2.4 Omega-3 Fatty Acids (DHA)